humanmade/altis-enhanced-search/docs/README.md

 - DOC
 - DOCX

-To disable the indexing of document content, set the `modules.search.index-documents` settings to `false`.
+To enable the indexing of document content, set the `modules.search.index-documents` setting to `true`.

+## Search Index Modification
 It is also possible to modify the specific fields stored for each post to provide extra search data that is not included by default.
 See [Search Index Modification](posts-index-modification.md) for details.

+## Using Elasticsearch
 Elasticsearch is used to provide the search index, as such as a developer you can make direct use of Elasticsearch for advanced feature development.
 See [Using Elasticsearch](using-elasticsearch.md) for details.

-## Search Configuration
-The default search behaviour can be modified to allow for stricter or more permissive matching as well as enabling advanced search query capabilities such as quoted strings for exact matches.

-See [Search Configuration](./search-configuration.md) for full details.

 ## Additional Configuration Options
 The following options can be enabled/disabled via the search configuration.